-- (a) make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any) and the prescribed subscription; - (b) satisfy the criteria for admission as an Associate; - (c) provide evidence satisfactory to the Board of having successfully completed the CPA Program by: - (i) direct participation; or - being granted such credits or dispensations approved by the Board in its discretion (whether generally or in any particular case) in respect of the applicant having undertaken a corresponding program conducted by one of the bodies of accountants listed in Schedule 1 or such other professional education program as the Board may from time to time approve; - (d) without limiting By-Law 3.4(c), provide evidence satisfactory to the Board of having passed examinations approved by the Board (whether generally or in any particular case) in the subjects of taxation and audit; - (e) provide evidence satisfactory to the Board of either: - (i) being a member of good standing of one of the bodies of accountants listed in Schedule 1; or - satisfactory completion of the Mentor Program under supervision of a mentor being a Member of at least Certified Practising Accountant status or a member of corresponding status of one of the bodies of accountants listed in Schedule 2; - (f) provide evidence satisfactory to the Board of attainment of the level of proficiency from time to time set by the Board in English language skills; and - (g) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case.
+- in the case of an applicant for admission to membership as a Certified Practising Accountant or an applicant for Readmission as a Certified Practising Accountant, make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any); - (b) make payment of the prescribed subscription; - (c) be an Associate or satisfy the criteria for admission as an Associate; - (d) provide evidence satisfactory to the Board of having successfully completed the CPA Program by: - (i) direct participation; or - (ii) being granted such credits or dispensations approved by the Board in its discretion (whether generally or in any particular case) in respect of the applicant having undertaken a corresponding program conducted by one of the bodies of accountants listed in Schedule 1 or such other professional education program as the Board may from time to time approve; - (e) without limiting By-Law 3.4(d), provide evidence satisfactory to the Board of having passed examinations approved by the Board (whether generally or in any particular case) in the subjects of taxation and audit; - (f) provide evidence satisfactory to the Board of either: - (i) being a member of good standing of one of the bodies of accountants listed in Schedule 1; or - (ii) satisfactory completion of the Mentor Program under supervision of a mentor being a Member holding an Allocated Membership Status of at least Certified Practising Accountant or a member of corresponding status of one of the bodies of accountants listed in Schedule 2;

-3.5 Fellow
+- (g) provide evidence satisfactory to the Board of attainment of the level of proficiency from time to time set by the Board in English language skills; and - (h) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case.

-Every applicant for admission to membership as, or advancement in status to, a Fellow shall:
+3.5 Fellow Certified Practising Accountant

-- (a) make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any) and the prescribed subscription; - (b) have achieved the status of or satisfy the criteria for admission as a Certified Practising Accountant; - (c) provide evidence satisfactory to the Board of having for a period of at least five (5) years within the last seven (7) years immediately preceding the application either: - (i) held a responsible executive position relating to accounting, finance or business advice; or - (ii) been engaged full-time in providing Public Accounting Services;
+Every applicant for admission to membership as a Fellow Certified Practising Accountant, Readmission as a Fellow Certified Practising Accountant, or advancement in Allocated Membership Status to Fellow Certified Practising Accountant shall:

-- (d) provide evidence satisfactory to the Board, including specific details, of having had not less than fifteen (15) years experience in accounting, finance or business advice; and - (e) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case.
+- in the case of an applicant for admission to membership as a Fellow Certified Practising Accountant or an applicant for Readmission as a Fellow Certified Practising Accountant, make application in writing in the form from time to time prescribed for the purpose to be accompanied by the prescribed application fee (if any); - (b) make payment of the prescribed subscription; - (c) be a Certified Practising Accountant or satisfy the criteria for admission as a Certified Practising Accountant; - (d) provide evidence satisfactory to the Board of having for a period of at least five (5) years within the preceding last seven (7) years either: - held a responsible executive position relating to accounting, finance or business advice; or - (ii) been engaged full-time in providing Public Accounting Services; - (e) provide evidence satisfactory to the Board, including specific details, of having had not less than fifteen (15) years experience in accounting, finance or business advice; and - (f) possess such other qualifications or comply with such other conditions as the Board may prescribe either generally or in any particular case.